CMS-Enterprise/easi-app/docs/adr/0014-use-mux-for-routing.md

 * `+` Eng team is already familiar with it
 * `+` Allows us to follow well-known golang practices
 * `+` Been tested on other projects
-* `-` We'll have to make other application decisions
 * `-` Requires importing a package

 ### [gin-gonic/gin](https://github.com/gin-gonic/gin)